SeedyROM/batched-queue/README.md

 `batched-queue` is designed for high performance in concurrent environments:

 - Optimized for minimal lock contention
-- Uses efficient lock-free algorithms where possible
+- Uses efficient lock-free algorithms where possible, highly concurrent otherwise
 - Can achieve millions of items per second on modern hardware

 ## License